 I tested the Stream HD on several laptops, including an HP Elitebook (2.6GHz, 4GB RAM), a MacBook Pro (2.4GHz, 4GB RAM), and the new MacBook Air (1.8GHz, 4GB RAM).
 Warpia doesn’t formally support Mac OS, but the drivers are available and it does run.
 The HP laptop ran like a charm.
 Both 720p and 1080p video playback fast and smooth.
 The last-generation MacBook Pro did have some trouble with 1080p video playback, and washed out at 20fps instead of the customary 24fps for films, though after updating to newer (recently released) display drivers, it ran smoothly though depending on background applications there is some spillover.

 I also tested running off Windows 7 through Parallels, though actually running Parallels slowed the computer down enough to make video choppy.
 While I didn’t reinstall Windows 7 using Boot Camp, there should be no lag, so Boot Campers should have no trouble even if their computers barely meet the requirements.
+Searching for the best device to help you watch news and live sports in HD?
+Open our Winegard fl5500a review.

 The MacBook Air was more trouble, thanks to it’s slower 1.8GHz processor.
 Even though it can turbo to 2.9GHz, video strained and was choppy, and battery life plummeted on the machine.